 During construction and project development, if impacts to an ecosystem or resource are unavoidable, we consult with other stakeholders as necessary.
-This strategy incorporates minimization, restoration and potential offsetting of the potential impacts.
+This strategy aims to incorporate minimization and restoration of potential impacts, where possible.

 We also implement best management practices to support conservation, including: